olcf/hands-on-with-frontier/challenges/Python_Pytorch_Basics/README.md

 ### 2.1 <a name="tensors"></a>Tensors

-One of the most important datatypes in all of deep learning are "tensors".
+One of the most important data types in all of deep learning are "tensors".
 Tensors are a specialized data structure that are very similar to arrays and matrices.
 In PyTorch, tensors are used to encode the inputs and outputs of a model.
 Tensors are similar to NumPy’s `ndarrays`, can run on GPUs, and are typically more optimized than normal arrays.